Digestive and Gastrointestinal Conditions

 - We carefully evaluate your child to decide the best treatment for them.
 This includes the best type of breathing support and the timing of surgery to fix their diaphragm.
 We focus first on breathing support and improving blood pressure in your baby’s lungs.
 If needed, we have an Extracorporeal Life Support Program to provide heart-lung bypass support.

 - Your team at Seattle Children’s will include specialists in caring for newborns (neonatologists) and their hearts (cardiologists) and lungs (pulmonologists).
-In 2018, U.S. News & World Report ranked Seattle Children’s #1 in the Northwest and among the nation’s best for these and other programs.
+In 2019, U.S. News & World Report ranked Seattle Children’s among the best in the nation for these and other programs.

 - Your child and family will also get care from experts in nutrition, social work, feeding, infant development, lactation support, emotional health and other specialties.